Fern: Sporophyte

+Gametophyte

-As in all other vascular plants, the sporophyte is the dominant phase or generation in the life cycle.
+As in all vascular plants, the sporophyte is the dominant phase or generation in the life cycle.
 The gametophytes of ferns, however, are very different from those of seed plants.
 They are free-living and resemble liverworts, whereas those of seed plants develop within the spore wall and are dependent on the parent sporophyte for their nutrition.
 A fern gametophyte typically consists of: